kirtan403/android-studio-live-templates/README.md

 Have an idea or live template which can be useful?
 Share it by creating an issue or submitting a pull request.

+## Using Studio Templates

+Copy the folders inside `studio_templates` to `~/.android/templates/other` (Ref: https://issuetracker.google.com/issues/37105193)

+Currently available templates:

+* New Activity with databinding (auto-enable databinding)
+* Add dependecies on the fly